Saptaktdk/BookService/README.md

-# Filmbook
+# BookService
-This a Spring Boot CRUD application using Firebase that mimics a movie app backend
+This a Spring Boot CRUD application using mySql that mimics a bookstore service